php-kit/composer-expose-packages-plugin/README.md

   - define an authenticated `origin` remote with write permissions only once for each package being developed;
   - register only one VCS directory on your VCS GUI client for each package being developed.

+#### Features

+There are some other Composer plugins with a similar goal of providing this symlinking capability but, at the time of development of this plugin, none had all the features below.

+This plugin

+- can be installed and configured globally on a development machine, thereby avoiding the need to change the `composer.json` of each project where you want to use it;

-This plugin also supports custom package installation directories, where some packages may use installer plugins that install them to alternative locations (other than the default `vendor` directory).
+- supports custom package installation directories, where some packages may use installer plugins that install them to alternative locations (other than the default `vendor` directory);

-It also supports customizing the vendor directory location using the `config.vendor-dir` standard Composer setting.
+- supports customizing the vendor directory location using the `config.vendor-dir` standard Composer setting.

 #### Versioning support